 - sleeping problems

 - blood clotting issues

 These side effects are more likely when taking more than one herb at the same time.

 Most herbs are off-limits during pregnancy and breast-feeding because of transfers to babies.

 Misconceptions surrounding safety are among the biggest risks associated with herbal remedies.
 While herbs are deemed “natural,” they can be just as powerful as conventional medications.
-This means that seemingly safe herbs can pose side effects, and even interact with other bladder medications.
-Before choosing an herbal remedy for overactive bladder, discuss all safety aspects with your doctor.
+This means that seemingly safe herbs can pose side effects.
+It’s also possible for them to interact with other bladder medications.
+Discuss all safety aspects with your doctor before choosing an herbal remedy for overactive bladder.
 Your doctor can talk through dosage, side effects, drug interactions, and more.